-- Define the measurable outcome.
-Work with SMEs to define the MEASURABLE goal along with exactly HOW the outcome will be measured.
+- Define the measurable result.
+Work with SMEs to define the MEASURABLE goal along with exactly HOW the result will be measured.

 - Define the desired behavior(s).
-Work backwards through the Outcome Model to determine the behavior change needed to bring about the desired goal.
+Work backwards through the Results-First Model to determine the behavior change needed to bring about the desired goal.

 - Define the required knowledge.
 Continue working backwards to identify the knowledge needed to enable the required behavior change.

 - Determine content considerations.
 Transition into the Modern Learning Ecosystem Framework by evaluating considerations such criticality and complexity for the identified knowledge and behavior change.

 - Select your framework layer(s).
 Work bottom-up on the ecosystem framework and select on the layers required to drive the required change.